Homological mirror symmetry for orbifold log Calabi-Yau surfaces: An explicit case study: the hypersurfaces

+The orbifold $\mathcal{X}$ admits a toric degeneration to $\mathbb{P}(1,k,k+1)$.
+This is most easily seen by viewing $\mathbb{P}(1,k,k+1)$ as $\mathbb{V}(x^{k+1}+zw)\subset \mathbb{P}(1,1,1,k)$ (see e.g. \cite[Section 4]{cavey_pezzo_2020}).
 Standard mirror constructions of toric degenerations yield the following process: we pass to the polar dual toric variety $V$ of $\mathbb{P}(1,k,k+1)$ and produce a pencil of algebraic curves on it.
 The pencil arises from two sections of a line bundle: the first section corresponds to the origin lattice point in the Fano polygon, and the other section corresponds to the boundary lattice points.
 In our case $V$ is polarized by the line bundle associated to $D_V=V_0+V_1+kV_2$ and given by the convex hull of the points $(-1,-1),(-1,k), (1,0)$:

 The resulting potential, for $k$ odd, has the following form:

 The first term comes from the left column of the polygon, the second from the lattice point $(1,0)$ and the remaining terms arise from the interior lattice points.
 This Laurent polynomial appears in the case $k=3, \mathbf{q}_i=1$ in \cite[Section 7.2]{oneto_quantum_2018}. \begin{rem} When $k$ is even, there is an extra boundary lattice point $(0,\frac{k}{2})$ and hence the potential will have a different form.
 We choose $k$ to be odd purely for the sake of convenience. \end{rem}